OSPREI: A Coupled Approach to Modeling CME-Driven Space Weather with Automatically-Generated, User-Friendly Outputs: OSPREI Inputs

-This leaves 6 ``difficult'' parameters, or ones for which default values are not well-constrained.
-First is the initial tilt of the CME, which we can visually estimate from EUV imagery and make sure this estimate aligns with any polarity inversion lines in the PFSS model.
-We also have a measure of the tilt in the corona from our GCS reconstruction and would expect the initial value to be similar unless extreme rotations are observed.
-Next, the perpendicular angular width of the CME can technically be estimated from the $\kappa$ parameter in the GCS fit but we find that this parameter is rarely accurately adjusted for scientific reconstructions, let alone real-time predictions, so this is essentially unconstrained beyond what seems like a ``reasonable'' guess.
+This leaves 4 ``difficult'' parameters, or ones for which default values are not well-constrained.
+First is the perpendicular angular width of the CME, which can technically be estimated from the $\kappa$ parameter in the GCS fit but we find that this parameter is rarely accurately adjusted for scientific reconstructions, let alone real-time predictions, so this is essentially unconstrained beyond what seems like a ``reasonable'' guess.
 Similarly, the mass of a CME can be reconstructed from white-light images \cite<e.g.>{Plu19} but with large uncertainty \cite{Vou10,deK17} and this is not commonly done for reconstructions.
 We again pick a reasonable value, assuming mass tends to scale with CME speed and size.